 - Pest Management: biorational pesticides

-The objectives of the proposed project will enhance the economic and environmental sustainability of limited resource farmers that choose to grow strawberries utilizing organic/sustainable practices in high/low tunnels or in open field production.
-The results of this project will also benefit non-organic producers who wish to utilize non-synthetic alternatives for controlling insects and diseases.
-There are five main objectives to the project that will include working collaboratively with three or more limited resource organic strawberry growers in Texas and Arkansas, and will include experienced researchers and specialists from Texas A&M AgriLife Extension, Prairie View A&M University, the University of Arkansas and the Texas Organic Farmers and Gardeners Association.
-This core group will provide expertise and will collaborate on all decisions regarding all the aspects of the proposed project.
+The overall objective of the project was to enhance the economic and environmental sustainability of limited-resource farmers growing organic strawberries through sustainable practices in high/low tunnels or in open field production.
+There are five sub-objectives which include working collaboratively with three or more limited-resource organic strawberry growers in Texas and Arkansas, and conduct research trials at Texas A&M AgriLife Extension, Prairie View A&M University and the University of Arkansas.

-(2) Evaluate the costs of production using the selected biocontrol products to determine their cost-effectiveness in organic strawberries.
+(2) Evaluate the costs of application using the selected biocontrol products and determine their cost-effectiveness in organic strawberries.
 Products must be economical to be sustainable;

 (3) Provide training opportunities for our growers, Extension agents, and crop consultants with on-farm demonstration trials, field days and the opportunity to share results and thoughts on the products through annual workshops and conferences;

 (4) When trials are completed annually, we will analyze and summarize all the collected data to report at our planned events, or at regional and national scientific horticulture meetings through submitted abstracts or peer-review publications; and

 (5) Upon completion of the 3-year project we will provide our limited resource farmers and other region-wide stakeholders with up-to-date scientifically-researched recommendations on current biocontrol products and finalize the project by preparing and publishing a Biocontrol Guide for Strawberries which will be made available online through our university bookstores (still underway).